the-bitcoin-token/slate/source/includes/_bitcoin-db.md

 The third argument is an amount of satoshi that will be stored in the output containing the data.

-> Store a piece of data, it's owner, and an amount
+> Store a structured data, it's owner, and an amount

 ````javascript
 const publicKey = randomWallet.getPublicKey()